✍️RULONA (March 28, 2026): $25K Bond · 7-Digit Stamp ID · Journal PII Restrictions · 3-Hr Course · $42 Fee

 How do I become a notary public in Pennsylvania?

 Complete a 3-hour state-approved education course within 6 months of application.
-Submit your application through notaries.pa.gov with the $42 non-refundable fee.
+Submit your application through www.pa.gov/agencies/dos/programs/notaries-and-commissions/notaries.html with the $42 non-refundable fee.
 After receiving your appointment notice, obtain your surety bond ($25,000 for new/reappointed notaries on or after March 28, 2026) within 45 days.
 Purchase a notary stamp (must now include your 7-digit commission ID number under RULONA) and journal.

 What is RULONA and what changed on March 28, 2026?